smartcontractkit/chainlink/core/scripts/chaincli/DEBUGGING.md

 Execute the following command based on your upkeep type:

-- For conditional upkeep, if a block number is given we use that block, otherwise we use the latest block:
+- For custom logic, if a block number is given we use that block, otherwise we use the latest block:

     ```bash
     go run main.go keeper debug UPKEEP_ID [OPTIONAL BLOCK_NUMBER]